-The stipend is $4,000 per month, plus a one-time supplement (maximum, $1,500) towards relocation expenses.
-In light of the residential nature of the fellowship, Fellows must live in the Florence area and spend at least three days a week at the Center.
-When possible, a one-bedroom apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
-If an apartment is not available, $1000 per month will be offered to help offset rental costs.
+The grant is USD 5,200 per month, plus a one-time supplement (maximum USD 1,500) towards relocation expenses.
+In light of the residential nature of the fellowship Fellows must live in the Florence area and spend at least three days a week at the center.
+When possible, an apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
+If an apartment is not available, a housing subsidy will be offered to help offset rental costs.

 The Fellow is responsible to obtain a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
 The Fellow must determine if a visa is required and, if necessary, obtain one before travel.

-Applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2018.
-Scholars can apply for only one fellowship at I Tatti per academic year.
+Applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2023.
+Scholars can apply for only one type of fellowship at I Tatti per academic year.

 Letters of Recommendation